OpenBAS-Platform/collectors/microsoft-entra/README.md

 ## Behavior

-This collector retrieves the Atomic Red Team GitHub repository to extract payloads and import them into your OpenBAS instance.
+This collector retrieves your users and teams from your Microsoft Entra instance and import them into your OpenBAS instance.